-Parshas Shelach recounts the tragic tale of the Meraglim, the twelve spies sent to scout out Eretz Yisrael ahead of Bnei Yisrael.
-Instead of returning with the true praises of Eretz Yisrael and all it could be for them, the spies returned with negative reports, burying the goodness of the land under stories of giants, fortified cities, and grave danger.
-The nation believed them completely and refused to enter Eretz Yisrael, even after hearing everything Hashem had told them about how incredible Eretz Yisrael is and would be.
-In return for this lack of faith, they were sentenced to spend a total of forty years wandering in the desert, and none of the adults alive at the time would make it to Eretz Yisrael.
+Parshas Shelach brings us to the tragedy of the Meraglim, the twelve spies sent ahead of the nation to scout out Eretz Yisrael.
+But instead of the trip being just a formality before Bnei Yisrael arrived, the spies returned with negative reports, burying the goodness of the Land under stories of giants, fortified cities, and dangerous terrain.
+Even after everything they had heard from Hashem about how great the Land was, the nation believed the spies and refused to enter Eretz Yisrael.
+In return for this lack of faith, they were forced to spend forty years wandering in the desert, a year for each day the Meraglim traveled, and none of the adults alive at the time made it to Eretz Yisrael.

 Click here to listen to this week's Podcast (Also available on Apple Podcasts)